-- 6.1 The Secretary will record the names of those present at the meeting, write minutes, including the key points and decisions of all meetings, along with any actions stemming from discussion that need to be taken before the next meeting.
-The minutes of all Meetings and decisions taken will be circulated within 7 working days of the meeting, and the minutes will be presented to the Chair of the meeting for approval within 15 working days. - 6.2 Following the approval of the minutes by the Chair a copy will be provided to the Commissioner along with their nominated representative at the Committee, the Chief Finance Officer and to the internal and external auditors. - 6.3 The minutes of the Committee will be placed in the public domain as soon as practical after these have been approved and signed by the Chair, with exclusion to any matter deemed private and confidential, as per paragraph 2.7 of these terms of reference. - 6.4 The Secretary of the Committee will establish, at the beginning of each meeting the existence of any conflicts of interest and minute them accordingly, see also paragraph 2.7 of these terms of reference.
+- 6.1 The Secretary will record the names of those present at the meeting, and write minutes, including the key points and decisions of all meetings, along with any actions stemming from discussion that need to be taken before the next meeting.
+The minutes of the previous meeting must be approved by the Committee and signed by the Chair as a true record at each meeting. - 6.2 Following the approval of the minutes for circulation by the Chair, an unsigned copy will be provided promptly, within 10 working days of the meeting, to all members, the

+Commissioner and the Chief Fire Officer / Chief Executive along with their nominated representatives at the Committee, the Chief Finance Officer and to the internal and external auditors.

+- 6.3 The minutes of the Committee will be placed in the public domain as soon as practical after these have been approved and signed by the Chair, with exclusion to any matter deemed private and confidential or otherwise protectively marked. - 6.4 The Chair of the Committee will establish, at the beginning of each meeting, the existence of any conflicts of interest and the Secretary will minute them accordingly.
+See also paragraph 2.7 of these terms of reference.